Learn from our answers to Frequently Asked Questions.

 - Project Read

 Recommended reading for a thorough and understandable overview: Straight Talk About Reading, S. Hall and L. Moats, Contemporary Books.
-Available in book stores and on web sites.
+Available in bookstores and online.

 The Sonday System product line (Let’s Play Learn, Sonday System 1, and Sonday System 2) is used for teaching reading and spelling using multisensory phonics practices.
 The programs are user-friendly, complete with pre-planned lessons so that even someone who knows little or nothing about phonics will have the materials and instructional support to do precision teaching.